Do you know which are the best eye vitamins? And why should you even care about them? Let’s find out.

 Who Takes Vision Supplements?According to the National Eye Institute, who performed the AREDS, the people who should consider taking an antioxidant multivitamin similar to those used in the studies are “people at high risk for developing advanced AMD”; these people being defined as having either (verbatim):

 - Intermediate AMD in one or both eyes.
 Intermediate AMD can be detected by an eye care professional, but usually involves little or no vision loss.

 - Advanced AMD in one eye, but not the other eye.
 Advanced AMD involves either a breakdown of cells in the retina (called geographic atrophy or dry AMD) or the growth of abnormal blood vessels under the retina (called neovascular or wet AMD).
 Either of these forms of advanced AMD can cause vision loss.

-Unlike, say, sleep aid supplements or energy boosters, which respectively parallel such comparable pharmaceutical options as heavy “sleeping pill” sedatives (e.g., Ambien) and powerful “smart drug” stimulants (e.g., Adderall), natural vision supplements don’t necessarily parallel any well-known, prescription-only class of vision boosters.
+Are There Different “Types” of Vision Supplements?Unlike, say, sleep aid supplements or energy boosters, which respectively parallel such comparable pharmaceutical options as heavy “sleeping pill” sedatives (e.g., Ambien) and powerful “smart drug” stimulants (e.g., Adderall), natural vision supplements don’t necessarily parallel any well-known, prescription-only class of vision boosters.
 Certainly, some nootropics, such as coluracetam, may possess vision enhancing properties, anecdotally speaking.
 But as far as “types” of vision supplements go, they tend to be almost strictly on the scale of natural multivitamin supplements.
 Even so, a difference in formula design and ingredient quality may significantly distinguish one vision supplement from another.
 Because vitamins are so easily denatured via shoddy manufacturing processes, it’s important to find an eye vitamin supplement that: